Waitlist Available:

 The Foundations Program Has Three Modules (click each for details)

 This is the annual experiential training historically held as a residential retreat at Westerbeke Ranch in Sonoma, CA. In-person participation in an experiential retreat is a requirement of this Certificate program.
-There is an experiential evaluation on the final day of the training.
-This module is the only module with in-person requirements all other portions are completed remotely.
+This module is the only module with mandatory in-person requirements all other portions are completed remotely.
+See the retreat description page for more details.

 The Existential-Humanistic Institute (EHI) collaborates with the Society for Humanistic Psychology (Division 32 of the American Psychological Association) to provide APA Continuing Education credit at approved EHI events.